Kim 500 Bin İster?

 Kim beş yüz bin ister?
-(English translation:Who wants five hundred thousand?) was a Turkish game show based on the original British format of Who Wants to Be a Millionaire?.
+(English translation:Who wants five hundred thousand?) is a Turkish game show based on the original British format of Who Wants to Be a Millionaire?.

-The show was hosted by the Turkish actor Kenan Işık and later by the Turkish actor Haluk Bilginer.
+The show was hosted by actor Kenan Işık and later by Haluk Bilginer.
 The main goal of the game was to win YTL 500,000 by answering 15 multiple-choice questions correctly.
 There were three lifelines - fifty fifty, phone a friend and ask the audience.
 It was shown on Show TV.